Check out these BFF articles!

 "And we ourselves heard this utterance made from heaven when we were with Him on the holy mountain" (2 Peter 1:18).

-From a quick viewing of the Old Testament verses, we see that 'holy mountain' refers to Mt.
+The Old Testament “holy mountain” refers to Mt.
 Zion.
-We might first think that it refers to Mount Sinai, but there are no verses that allude to this.
-Instead they start in the Psalms after Jerusalem has been clearly chosen.
+We might conclude that it refers to Mount Sinai, but no verses suggest this.
+The references to Mount Zion, representing Jerusalem, start in the Psalms after Jerusalem has been chosen.

 ”But as for Me, I have installed My King Upon Zion, My holy mountain” (Psalms 2:6).